JM-Mendez/fountain-js/readme.md

 # Fountain

-A JavaScript parser for Fountain formated scripts that has no dependencies
+A JavaScript parser for Fountain formatted scripts that has no dependencies

 ## Install